See also: State Patients Boards

 – Sir Winston Churchill

-Consider if Beane also figured out that your daughter is not the only daughter to have been groped by the physician, many other adolescent girls have, without the nurses working for him reporting it.
+Consider the case of the physician who was groping adolescent girls.
+They and their parents had been to the police and the state medical board and done everything screaming mad parents could figure out to do.
+The nurses working for him did not report it.
 He manipulates nurses into leaving the room to take care of something, like to get a file, leaving no chaperone with him in the presence of young women for long enough to grope them (a real case in my community).

 We were too naive to ignore their counsel